Location: Chicago and Wheeling Campus

 REQUIRED EXPERIENCE AND/OR EDUCATION

-•Graduate’s degree in Social Science or Graduate Degree in other field with 18 graduate hours in the Sociology for which you are applying to teach.
+•Graduate’s degree in History or Graduate Degree in other field with 18 graduate hours in the discipline for which you are applying to teach.
 PhD credentials preferred.

 •Experience with digital tools for teaching, teaching in either online or blended/hybrid formats is required.